sysgears/apollo-universal-starter-kit/README.md

 * [GraphQL] subscriptions example

-  Full CRUD functionality with Counter updating and Subscriptions in Posts and Comments example, with [ReduxForm]
+  Full CRUD functionality with Counter updating and Subscriptions in Posts and Comments example, with [Formik]

 * [GraphQL Cursor Pagination] Example of [Relay-style cursor pagination]